bal-code-camp-rest-oidc/documentation/camp-worklog/Day-2.md

 ## Lab 5
 In this lab we implemented OAuth2/OIDC tests using own self-signed JWT (instead of keycloak) tokens which makes testing much easier.
+Using https://jwt.io helps to make the contents of a JWT token visible.

 ## Lab 6
 In this lab we added an Angular client using our OAuth2/ OIDC infrastructure.